Knock logo

 How does Knock compare to alternatives?

-Knock is one of the strongest options in the developer tools category.
-See our full Knock alternatives comparison to evaluate it against Algolia and Twilio.
+Knock is one of the strongest options in the developer & it category.
+See our full Knock alternatives comparison to evaluate it against Google Cloud and Scaleway.

 Should I claim the Knock startup deal?

-If developer tools is part of your stack, yes.
-The SaaSOffers Knock deal gives you $500 in credits — verified, free to claim, and takes minutes to activate.
+If developer & it is part of your stack, yes.
+The SaaSOffers Knock deal gives you $500 in credits, verified, free to claim, and takes minutes to activate.

 Ready to try Knock?